 Chief Executive Officer, Tracey Herbert

-On September 20, 2018 Tracey was honoured with the Order of B.C. in acknowledgement of her decades of work advocating for B.C.’s First Nations people.
+On September 20, 2018, Tracey was honoured with the Order of B.C. in acknowledgment of her decades of work advocating for B.C.’s First Nations people.
 As CEO, Tracey leads FPCC in providing B.C.’s 203 First Nations communities with training and resources that enable their languages, cultures and arts to thrive.
 Under her leadership, the FPCC has developed into a globally recognized Indigenous organization that guides innovation in First Peoples’ arts and language programming.
 FPCC’s programs are designed and delivered in partnership with indigenous experts.
-The programs are community driven, evidence-based, deliver measurable results and strengthen the well-being of First Nations communities in B.C.
+The programs are community-driven, evidence-based, deliver measurable results and strengthen the well-being of First Nations communities in B.C.

 In her early years, Tracey was raised by her grandparents and elders, so she is driven by a strong sense of responsibility to First Nations people.
 Tracey strongly advocates for Indigenous arts and culture to inspire interest and investment from senior levels of government.
 During her tenure at FPCC with a small and dedicated team of ten, the number of grants available for language and arts programs has grown, leading, most recently, to a $50-million funding commitment by the provincial government for Indigenous language revitalization.
 This historic investment has been heralded as a concrete step towards reconciliation by Indigenous leaders in B.C. and across the country.